schlueterj/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code Book
-The R script called run_analysis.R does the following.
+The R script called run_analysis.R does the following:

 Download the dataset:
         Dataset downloaded and extracted under the folder called "UCI HAR Dataset""